-Barry Bluestone is founding director of the Dukakis Center for Urban and Regional Policy and founding dean of the School of Public Policy & Urban Affairs.
+Barry Bluestone is the Russell B. and Andrée B. Stearns Trustee Professor of Political Economy in the School of Public Policy and Urban Affairs at Northeastern University in Boston, Massachusetts.
+He served as the founding Director of the Dukakis Center for Urban and Regional Policy from 1999 to 2015, and the founding Dean of the School of Public Policy and Urban Affairs from 2006 to 2012.
 Before assuming these posts, Bluestone spent twelve years at the University of Massachusetts at Boston as the Frank L. Boyden Professor of Political Economy and as a Senior Fellow at the University’s John W. McCormack Institute of Public Affairs.
-He was the Founding Director of UMass Boston’s PhD Program in Public Policy.
-Before coming to UMass in the fall of 1986, he taught economics at Boston College for fifteen years and was Director of the University’s Social Welfare Research Institute.
-Professor Bluestone was raised in Detroit, Michigan and attended the University of Michigan where he received his BA, MA and finally his PhD in economics in 1974.
+He was the Founding Director of UMass Boston’s Ph.D.
+Program in Public Policy.
+Before coming to UMass in the Fall of 1986, he taught economics at Boston College for fifteen years and was Director of the University’s Social Welfare Research Institute.
+Professor Bluestone was raised in Detroit, Michigan and attended the University of Michigan, where he received his B.A., M.A. and finally his Ph.D. in economics in 1974.

 At the Dukakis Center, Bluestone has led research projects on housing, local economic development, state and local public finance, and the manufacturing sector in Massachusetts.
 At the School of Public Policy and Urban Affairs, he has co-chaired the Open Classroom series, a graduate seminar on critical social issues open free to the public each semester.
 He was also part of the team that developed the school’s Master’s Program in Urban and Regional Policy (MURP).